Selected Correspondence Peter

 The excellent thing about stopping believing in God as the ultimate authority was that I was able to grasp the tiller, so to speak, and steer the boat away from the rocks – including the rock of Enlightenment.

-That monk didn’t have very strong beliefs ... or maybe poor teachers.
+RESPONDENT: That monk didn’t have very strong beliefs ... or maybe poor teachers.
 Even I was (should I use the past tense or not ... hmm) able to get past this stage in my relatively brief spiritual career.

-You haven’t gone past this stage at all – you either haven’t gone far enough or you have just dabbled at the edges.
+PETER: You haven’t gone past this stage at all – you either haven’t gone far enough or you have just dabbled at the edges.
 All spiritual belief, both Western and Eastern, is founded on the fundamental principle that human existence on earth is essentially a suffering existence.
 I’ll post the piece I snipped from my reply to the list moderator about the famed and revered Mr. Siddhartha Gautama’s deeply cynical view of suffering on earth –

 Buddhism’s central tenet is that

-• ‘life is fundamentally disappointment and suffering’ – the first and underlying principle of Mr. Siddhartha Gautama’s ‘Four Noble Truths’: Given this ultimately debilitating view of human existence on the planet it is clear that peace on earth is not a part of any Buddhist teaching.
+• ‘life is fundamentally disappointment and suffering’ – the first and underlying principle of Mr. Siddhartha Gautama’s ‘Four Noble Truths’: Given this ultimately debilitating view of human existence on the planet it is clear that peace on earth is not a part of any Buddhist teachings.

 • The second Noble Truth is ‘suffering is a result of one’s desires for pleasure, power, and continued existence’ – no mention of the role of instinctual passions in causing human malice and sorrow.

-• The third Noble Truth is ‘in order to stop disappointment and suffering one must stop desiring’ which points to the ages-old practice of denial and renunciation, i.e. a turning away from human malice and sorrow and the physical world.
+• The third Noble Truth is ‘in order to stop disappointment and suffering one must stop desiring’, which points to the ages-old practice of denial and renunciation, i.e. a turning away from human malice and sorrow and the physical world.

 • The fourth Noble Truth is ‘the way to stop desiring and thus suffering is the Noble Eightfold Path – right views, right intention, right speech, right action, right livelihood, right effort, right awareness, and right concentration’ which clearly points to obtaining a feeling of ‘inner’ peace.